 Homebuyers seek communities with great schools and Snohomish County's largest school district offers just that.
 We want to help you help us ensure that potential homebuyers know that as well!

-Superintendent Nick Brossoit will provide a District Update focused on what we are doing to support student learning, our well-managed financial resources and capital project work, and
+Superintendent Nick Brossoit will provide a District Update focused on what we are doing to support student learning, our well-managed financial resources and capital project work, and our increased efforts to ensure all students are learning.

 We look forward to working with you!